For important information pertaining to Dual Enrollment dates and deadlines, visit https://www.pasco.k12.fl.us/oll/page/dual-enrollment.

 Eligibility Requirements

-In order to be eligible for Dual Enrollment classes, students must meet the following requirements:
+In order to be eligible for Dual Enrollment (DE) classes, students must meet the following requirements:

 - Must have (and maintain) a minimum high school unweighted 3.0000 GPA.